panaturbo/testrepo2/doc/arm/reference.rst

    must be able to load the public and private keys from files in the working directory.
 In most cases, the ``key_name`` should be the server's host name.

+   This option is deprecated, and will be rendered non-operational in a future release.

 .. namedconf:statement:: dump-file
    :tags: logging